alexcros/MatrixPedia/README.md

 # MatrixPedia

-MatrixPedia is a library of characters from the movie 'the matrix' using VIPER architecture
+MatrixPedia is a project of characters from the movie 'the matrix'.
+This repository uses clean architecture (VIPER)

 ### Pods